d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/contributing.md

 ```

-Then in the root directory of `d2l-en`, you can activate a particular implementation by running one of the following commands:
+Then in the root directory of `d2l-en`(which we will clone from [github](https://github.com/d2l-ai/d2l-en/)), you can activate a particular implementation by running one of the following commands:

 ```bash
 d2lbook activate mxnet chapter_multilayer-perceptrons/mlp-scratch.md